ogmaribel/Citi-Bike-analysis-with-Tableu/README.md

 * How does the average trip duration change by age?
 * What is the average distance in miles that a bike is ridden?

+### Observations:
+* The female gender is the one with the highest number of rides
+* The trip duration is higher in people younger than 20 years old
+* The average distance goes from 0.81 to 1.12 miles depending on the month

 ![Dashboard](images/Dash3.png)

 ## Dashboard 4
 * How has the proportion of short-term customers and annual subscribers changed?

+### Observations:
+* The number of suscribers is by far higher than the short-term customers.
+The short-term customers has been increasing since April of 2018.

 ![Dashboard](images/Dash4.png)